Gino Segrè

-Gino Claudio Segrè (born October 4, 1938) is an Italian-American physicist, Professor of Physics Emeritus at the University of Pennsylvania.
+Gino Claudio Segrè (born October 4, 1938) is an Italian-American physicist and professor emeritus at the University of Pennsylvania.
 He is the author of several books on the history of science, particularly on atomic physics.
 Segrè's Faust in Copenhagen was a finalist in the Los Angeles Times Book Fair and winner of the American Institute of Physics Science Writing Award.